shaks21/customer-support-dashboard/README.md

 ## 🎯 How It Works

 ### Categorization Logic
-The system uses keyword-based rules to categorize messages:
+The system uses 2 methods for categorization.
+AI and Keyword-based rules to categorize messages:

 - **Bug**: Contains words like "crash", "error", "bug", "not working", "broken", "fail"
 - **Billing**: Contains words like "invoice", "charge", "bill", "payment", "refund", "price"